Find out what to do after you've paid your mortgage in full, and where to invest your money next.

 On the other hand, term deposits don’t allow you to access your funds until the account matures – so if you have a cash flow problem, your money will be locked away.
 The other main risk is that interest rates could rise well before your deposit matures, meaning your money won’t be working as hard as it could be.

 A managed fund lets you combine your money with other investors.
 The resulting funds are then used to buy and sell shares and other assets by an investment manager, and you periodically receive income or distributions from your investment.
 Another option is to buy and sell Exchange Traded Funds (ETFs) on the ASX.
+Another option is to invest in an indexed fund.
+This is a type of managed fund that is constructed to track a component of the ASX.

 Benefits and risks of investing in managed funds